Summer School Courses

 See section entitled Transfer Credit.

-IMPORTANT NOTE: Students who have been separated from college for unsatisfactory academic progress will not automatically receive academic credit for work taken elsewhere during the period of their separation from The College.
-Students should seek advice regarding such credit from the Center.
+MPORTANT NOTE: Students who have been separated from college for unsatisfactory academic progress will not automatically receive academic credit for work taken elsewhere during the period of their separation from the College.
+Students should seek advice regarding such credit from the center.

 The Center for Advising Services will approve a summer work program according to the following provision:

-- The College where work is to be taken must be recognized as providing quality college work.
+1. The college where work is to be taken must be recognized as providing quality college work.